|Photos:||Recent | Best | Popular|

 The Lower Western Front is the first cliff visible from the road (about a 5 minute approach hike).
 The other crags are further along the trail to the East.
 Elevation at the parking are is 3300' and at base of the cliffs range between 3350' and 3650'.
-The rock is gneiss, and while great when cleaned, it can be brittle and/or loose in some areas, with lots of loose debris on surrounding ledges (so helmets are recommended), but the local ethic is for placing lots of bolts (even when a piece of gear would do), so most routes are safe.
+The rock is gneiss, and while great when cleaned, it can be brittle and/or loose in some areas, with lots of loose debris on surrounding ledges (so helmets are recommended).
 One remarkable thing about Burge is the lack of rattle snakes...

 All the sub-crags at Burge have at least a good route or two worth doing, but not all have easy access.
 For a comparison - especially if you're traveling with small children;

 EASY (short approach with flat bases) - The Green Wall, Lower Western Front, The Jungle Gym.

 MODERATE (boulder field approach, flat bases) - The Main Wall, Thai Training Wall, Middle Earth, Raptor Wall.

 DIFFICULT (long approach and/or some scrambling required to sometimes uneven bases) - Upper Western Front, The Ledges, North Canyon and Upper S & SW Faces.